plapointe6/EspSimpleWifiHandler/README.md

 You only need to set your SSID and password.

 What this library does:
 - Automatically connect to the WiFi network.
 - Automatically reconnect after a connection is lost.
 - If enabled, display useful debugging messages to Serial.
 - Take advantage of WiFi events and Timers to make this library completely non-blocking and event-driven.
 - Compatible with both ESP32 and ESP8266.
-    - Provide callbacks for connection or disconnection events
+- Provide callbacks for connection or disconnection events.

-What this library does not do and will not do:
+What this library does not:
-    - AP mode to set credentials.
+- AP mode to set credentials with a web GUI.
 - Other things that will make this library less light and simple.

 This library is meant to be light and simple.
 Other libraries exist if you need advanced functionalities.
 However, take note that a more complex library is less light and simple.